dackerman/Sapience/docs/e2e-testing.md

 - **Test times out waiting for an element**: This usually means the element isn't loading or has a different selector than expected.
 Check the page structure and adjust the selectors accordingly.
 - **Navigation issues**: If a test fails during page transitions, it might be due to timing issues.
 Consider increasing the timeout values.
 - **Login failures**: Ensure the test user credentials are correct and the login form hasn't changed.
+- **Screenshots missing**: Check if the test crashed before creating screenshots.